aj3423/joy-typing/README.md

 Switch to MouseMode by holding R, release R go get back to default mode.

-**Note**: most parameters are set by single dash: `-text hello`, use double dash for boolean parameters: `--number=false`, and for array types: `-map a b c`, any special character should be wrapped with double quote, such as "-".
+**Note**: Most parameters are set by single dash: `-text hello`, use double dash for boolean parameters: `--number=false`, use space seperated strings for array types: `-map a b c`.
+For special character, it must be wrapped with double quote, such as "-".

 | trigger Type  | Description  | Parameters |
 | :------------ |:---------------| :-----|